shunyaek/popcorn/README.md

 - Support for different browsers.
 - A GUI for the same.

+### Ansible Forge

+Ansible Forge is a collection of Ansible playbooks and tools (built using Ansible APIs, Python etc.).
+The other intended purpose for this repo is to serve as the source for Ansible Playbooks for our AWX instance that is currently being built.

+The following playbooks are included:

+- Install Docker CE on CentOS 8
+- Install NGINX on CentOS 8
+- Install Prometheus Server on CentOS 8
+- Install node_exporter for Prometheus monitoring
+- Gather service facts for Prometheus, node_exporter, Grafana, Docker and NGINX
+- Gather service facts for just the monitoring stack (Prometheus, node_exporter, and Grafana)

+Coming soon:

+- Idempotent service start
+- NGINX firewall configuration
+- Install Grafana on CentOS 8

+**NOTE**: *The monitoring stack is still a build-in-process.
+Coming soon is alertmanager integration*.

 ### Pier

 Pier is a Python tool to obtain information about Docker containers.
 It can be statistics such as: